infopark/screw_server/README.markdown

 Use Screw Server to organize and execute your javascript unit tests.

-It is based on [Screw.Unit](https://github.com/infopark/screw-unit) and [Smoke](https://github.com/infopark/smoke) and targetted primarily at testing browser-based javascript code.
+It is based on [Screw.Unit](https://github.com/infopark/screw-unit) and [Smoke](https://github.com/infopark/smoke) and targeted primarily at testing browser-based javascript code.
 It aims to provide an easy-to-use testing environment for both small and large javascript projects.

 ## Installation